What will I tell my kids about 9/11?

 - The acts of 9/11 succeeded in justifying our own country to embark on an unabated concatenation of wars and conflicts, which have brought about nothing but more hate, more extremism, more mistrust and less freedom for us all.

-- And lastly, one can make a choice about how these events will impact your life.
+- And lastly, I want my kids to know that one can make a choice about how these events will impact your life.
 You can either be the effect of the hate, the mistrust and the escalating violence, or you can do something about it.
 If there is one thing every religious group has agreed on, hatred only begets hatred.
 If you want to be understood, go about understanding your fellows, and that is done through communication.
 Make an honest effort to understand the beliefs, hopes and dreams of your fellows, and make it possible for others to understand yours.
 And only then can we all see where we agree with each other.

 And only then, can we insure that this sort of thing doesn’t happen again.